Funeral homes could be required to start posting prices online - NewsBreak

 Funeral homes could be required to start posting prices online

 Saying goodbye to a loved one comes with a cost.
-The average funeral is over $7,00 according to the Funeral Consumer Alliance.
+The average funeral is over $7,000, according to the Funeral Consumer Alliance .

 “We’re seeking additional comment about whether the rule should be updated or not,” Melissa Dickey with the Federal Trade Commission said.